 A clean face can do a lot to offset dirty hands and foul breath.
 When considering your face on the road, there are two things to keep in mind: the climate of your destination and your skin type.
 Leaving for Egypt’s desert sands?
 Pack plenty of lip balm and moisturizer.
 Hiking the rain forests in Costa Rica?
 Nature will help you out a little.
 But no matter where you’re traveling, sunblock is absolutely essential if you’ll be spending any time outdoors.
 Save room in your suitcase by packing a combination sunblock/moisturizer or sunblock/foundation.

 Beyond staying hydrated, there’s the question of facial cleanliness.
 There are a bevy of waterless facial products that can be used on the road—say, while camping.
-Vichy offers a rinse-free facial cleanser and makeup remover; another option is a set of So Refreshing Facial Cleansing Cloths from Basis.
+Vichy offers a rinse-free facial cleanser and makeup remover; another option is facial-cleansing wipes from Aveeno.
 These individually wrapped cloths are are alcohol- and soap-free and don’t require any water.

 Is bad breath the greatest enemy to overall travel freshness?
 Your fellow airplane passengers apparently think so.
 According to a Skyscanner poll of more than 1,000 people, the largest number (19 percent) felt that “those with bad breath and BO” made the worst seatmates.